Influencer Cartels: Data and Measures of Engagement Quality

 \subsection{Measuring Engagement Quality}

 Our goal is to compare engagement that originates from cartels to that of natural engagement.
-As demonstrated above, the relevant quality measure in this context is the similarity between the interests of the post author and the commenting user.
-In our analysis, we therefore consider engagement to be of high quality if it comes from Instagram users whose own Instagram content has similar topics.
+As demonstrated above, the relevant quality measure in this context is the similarity between the interests of the post author and the commenting user.\footnote{ We focus on similarity based on users’ posts and do not use the text of comments, because comments in this setting are not reliable indicators of engagement quality.
+Negative comments are rare, and while cartel comments are on average slightly longer (\Cref{T:SumStatComments} in the Online Appendix), this is by construction, as cartel rules require members to leave longer meaningful comments, making them artificially substantial and not reflective of genuine user interest.} In our analysis, we therefore consider engagement to be of high quality if it comes from Instagram users whose own Instagram content has similar topics.
 Therefore, we measure the similarity of the posts of commenting users to those of the post author.
 To analyze similarity, we use text and/or photos in Instagram posts and three alternative methods.